snowtimber/cloudresume-aws-sam/journal_backend.md

 To Do:
 1.  working SAM (cloudformation?) yml file defined for the lambda functions, dynamoDB, API Gateway.
+Cam the lambda functions be coded and deployed from cloudformation as well?
 2.  working Lambda functions written in Python for Get and Post
 3. Github Actions for cloudformation to deploy?
 4. Fix Resume formatting